top of page

 - Service guidance and training for veterans (particularly women veterans, minority veterans, disabled veterans, and other traditionally underrepresented groups) leading to adaptive lifestyles, career opportunities, and positive health outcomes; and

-- Inspiration for veterans to live happy and healthy lifestyles with representation, inclusion, empathy, and understanding.
+- Inspiring veterans to live happy and healthy lifestyles with representation, inclusion, empathy, and understanding.

 Working Dogs for Vets (WDFV) is proposing to expand our cornerstone training facility in Lawrenceburg, Tennessee in order to meet the current demand for WDFV-trained animals.
 WDFV is a non-profit organization that trains rescue dogs to mitigate circumstances for disabled veterans.
 With our volunteer trainers, we have developed a unique training style that allows each dog to be equipped with skills critical to their individual veteran.
 Our training style was designed by a world leader in dog training, Ken Knabenshue.

-Overseen by Ken, our trainers work with the veterans to determine their needs, whether it be assistance opening a refrigerator, reminders to take medication, and really any skill that may be of use.
-If there is a will: there is a way at WDFV.
+Overseen by Ken, our trainers work with the veterans to determine their needs, whether it be assistance opening a refrigerator, reminders to take medication or any skill that may be of use.
+If there is a will, there is a way at WDFV.

-In order to keep our cost-free for the veterans, it is critical that we have partners to support our capital projects.
+To keep our cost-free for the veterans, it is critical that we have partners to support our capital projects.
 We will evaluate the success of this capacity expansion by tracking all outcomes in comparison to current outcomes with currently available resources.
-As stated prior, we hope to double outcomes out of our Tennessee training base.
+As stated previously, we hope to double outcomes out of our Tennessee training base.

 Materials include: 4’’ concrete slab w/ footers, 2x6 ext walls 16’’ OC, 2x4 int walls 16’’ OC, 7/16 OSB on walls and gables, Trusses 2’ OC, 2x4 lathe 2’ OC on trusses, House wrap on walls, Bubble wrap on the roof, #1 painted metal, White standard vinyl windows to plans, Ext doors to plans